ddmitov/executable-harness/README.md

   ```

 ## Interactive Executables or Scripts
 executable-harness can also start and communicate with interactive executables or scripts having their own event loops and capable of repeatedly receiving STDIN input.
-Use the following code to send data to an interactive executable waiting for input on STDIN:
+Use the following code to send data to an interactive executable or script waiting for input on STDIN:

 ```javascript
 let data = document.getElementById("data-input").value;